jaakkopy/rpi_measurements/README.md

 Experiments for measuring the energy consumption of a Raspberry Pi device.

 # Experiments
 The `experiments` folder contains the code for all of the experiments.
 There are also  R scripts for analysis and generating plots from the data.
+Each experiment directory has a readme file with more information about the experiment.

 # measurement.py
-- Reads measurement values from a RuiDeng UM25C measurement device and writes them to stdout in CSV format.
+- Reads measurement values (current, voltage, power, energy) from a RuiDeng UM25C measurement device and writes them to stdout in CSV format with timestamps.
+- Used in every experiment.

 To run and redirect the output to a file:
 ```